How to Create Beautiful Decoupage Wood Trays — Easy Step-by-Step Guide

 - 10

-Apply a second coat of Mod Podge over the entire piece for extra durability and a finished look.
-Let dry completely.
+Apply a second, thin, and even coat of Mod Podge over the entire papered surface.
+This second layer enhances durability and provides a more polished, finished look.
+Ensure you cover all edges and corners.

 Tips & Troubleshooting

-- 2If using paper napkins, gently separate the printed ply from the plain white plies before decoupaging.
+- 2If you're using paper napkins, remember to gently separate the printed ply from the plain white plies before decoupaging.
+The single printed ply is what you'll use, as it's thin enough to adhere smoothly without excessive bulk.

-- 4If you want a very smooth finish, you can apply multiple thin coats of Mod Podge, allowing each to dry completely in between.
+- 4For a truly glass-like smooth finish, you can apply multiple thin coats of Mod Podge, allowing each to dry completely in between applications.
+Lightly sanding between coats can further enhance the smoothness.

-- 5Consider using a clear acrylic spray sealer once the Mod Podge is fully cured for added protection, especially if the item will be handled frequently.
+- 5Consider using a clear acrylic spray sealer or a water-based varnish once the Mod Podge is fully cured for added protection, especially if your tray will be used for serving food or drinks, or if it will be handled frequently.
+This will make it more resistant to spills and wear.

 Frequently Asked Questions